-Moreover, Statistics in table 4 shows that most of the trained teachers (83.5%) with mean of 4.33 aligned with the statement that “Open ended questions are asked during the lesson”.
-This implies that teachers are increasingly asking students various questions concerning with topics discussed during the lesson and guide them to provide answers based on what they have understood.
-One of the trained teacher explained, “I use Open ended questions to help students think deeper by analyzing, evaluating, and synthesizing various information of the subject matter.”
-Another trained teacher cemented, "Through brainstorming students come up with solution to the complex ideas which I wouldn’t have thought of".
-This means that when students are subjected to brainstorming programs like asking oral questions during lessons they reflect much better on the concepts taught and provide their views regarding the experience acquired from their environments.
-These findings align with the study by Widiastuti et al., (2022) who found that brainstorming students through questions and answers stimulates the mind and produces multiple ideas around the topic
+Moreover, Statistics in Table 4 show that most of the trained teachers (83.5%) with a mean of 4.33 aligned with the statement that “Open-ended questions are asked during the lesson”.
+This implies that teachers are increasingly asking students various questions concerning topics discussed during the lesson and guide them to provide answers based on what they have understood.
+One of the trained teachers explained, “I use open-ended questions to help students think deeper by analysing, evaluating, and synthesising various information of the subject matter.”
+Another trained teacher cemented, "Through brainstorming, students come up with solutions to the complex ideas which I wouldn’t have thought of".
+This means that when students are subjected to brainstorming programs like asking oral questions during lessons, they reflect much better on the concepts taught and provide their views regarding the experience acquired from their environments.
+These findings align with the study by Widiastuti et al., (2022), who found that brainstorming students through questions and answers stimulates the mind and produces multiple ideas around the topic

 4 CONCLUSIONS AND RECOMMENDATIONS